FEI-PQGCH/pqgch/README.md

 > **_NOTE:_** The configuration files in the `.samples/` directory refer to keys in the `.keys/` directory.
 You can use different keys.
 You can generate Kyber KEM keypairs using the helper utility `make gen_kem`.
 So for example if you want to generate 3 keypairs, you can run `make gen_kem n=3`, which will print out the keys in a config-friendly way.
 For the shared secrets (here found in the files starting with `qkd`) you can use either `make gen_ss` or `make gen_2ake`.

 > **_IMPORTANT:_** This configuration is for a **local** setup on a single computer.
 If you want to use the application on mutliple computers on a network, you need to change the configuration files accordingly (mainly the IP adresses).
 You can also customize the number of clients and cluster leaders (servers).
-For a guide on how to do this via Tailscale VPN see [Setting up communication over the network](#setting-up-communication-over-the-network).
+For a guide on how to do this via ZeroTier VPN see [Setting up communication over the network](#setting-up-communication-over-the-network).

 Afterwards you have multiple options for running the application.